michaeltreat/Escape-code-201/README.md

 * I want the user to win when three images have the same array index
 * I want to display the link to the next level when the user wins

+#User Story for Math Challenge:

+##User Stories:
+* As a user I want to solve math based questions to move on to the next level
+* As a user I want to have a page that is easy to understand with minimal extras
+* As a user I want to know if my answer was right or not

 Developer